 Design of a water system to serve a development shall take into account future extensions beyond the development and shall be consistent with the Water Master Plan.
 Except for a private well water system, as authorized by Section A5.301(C), a water system shall have the proper pressure to assure adequate fire protection and fulfill consumer demand.
 A water system shall provide the minimum fire flows and pressures required under the Gresham Revised Code Chapter 5.
-These requirements do not apply to a single detached dwelling unit or duplex on an existing lot of record, when the property is more than 300 feet from a public water main, as provided in Section A5.301(C).
+These requirements do not apply to a single-family dwelling unit on an existing lot of record, when the property is more than 300 feet from a public water main, as provided in Section A5.301(C).

-A5.303 GRID SYSTEM
+A5.303 Grid System